 Listen to the entire album here.

 Waylon and Randy remained friends following the recording of Singer Of Sad Songs.
-Stephen Love, who had a shortlived band with Randy in 1970 called Gold Rush and who eventually replaced him in the Stone Canyon Band, tells the following story of Randy introducing him to Waylon at the Troubadour upon his arrival in Los Angeles.
-Love mistakenly says this introduction took place in 1969.
-It would have actually occurred in December 1970, after Randy returned to L.A. from Nebraska, with Stephen in tow.
-This would have been Waylon’s first-ever appearance at the Troubadour.7
+Stephen Love, who had a shortlived band with Randy in 1970 called Goldrush, and who eventually replaced him in the Stone Canyon Band, tells the following story of Randy introducing him to Waylon at the Troubadour upon his arrival in Los Angeles in December 1970.
+This would have been Waylon’s first-ever appearance at the Troubadour.

-1 “This Eagle Is Flying With Poco,” USA Today, February 2, 1990.
-Also see my blog post about the album here.
+- “This Eagle Is Flying With Poco,” USA Today, February 2, 1990.
+Also see my blog post about Sweet Baby James here. ↩︎

-3 When Rick Nelson died in 1985, both Randy and Waylon (and several others) were interviewed by Nelson’s manager Greg McDonald for a special televised tribute.
-Their interview clips appear next to each other in this clip, with Randy’s appearing first.
-Watch here.
+- When Rick Nelson died on December 31st, 1985, both Randy and Waylon (and several others) were interviewed by Nelson’s manager Greg McDonald for a special televised tribute.
+Their interview segments appear next to each other in this clip, with Randy’s appearing first.
+Watch here. ↩︎

 I grew up listening to Waylon Jennings.
 I don’t think I’ve ever heard this album, that I can remember.
 I thought Randy was the Singer of Sad Songs, though. 🙂